Sandstad17/Sandstad17/README.md

 I'm a fulltime student aiming to become a fullstack developer one step at a time.
 Most of my projects are built from the ground up since I believe a good foundation of basics is key & nessesary to understanding more complex problems.
+Im done with my bachelor´s degree late june 2024!

 #